 Gutenberg is a content block-based editor.
 Instead of functioning like a word processor as the current editor does, Gutenberg enables you to build posts and pages with blocks.
 The most basic blocks are paragraph and image blocks, but blocks also exist for tables, buttons, columns, and more.
 Developers can also create custom blocks for Gutenberg, meaning it’s almost infinitely expandable.
 For a basic overview of Gutenberg, see “Introducing a New Way to WordPress” on WordPress.org.

 If you’d like an in-depth tutorial to guide you through the new WordPress experience with Gutenberg, we’re releasing a new course to help.
-The Learn WordPress course will launch on July 30, 2018 — one day before the WordPress 4.9.8 Gutenberg preview releases to the public.
-Check back for more information on the course on or after July 30!
+The Learn WordPress course launched on July 30, 2018 — one day before the WordPress 4.9.8 Gutenberg preview releases to the public.
+Visit https://mpwrdesign.com/learnwp to learn more about the course and sign up!